WiLL75G/soc-analyst-journey/README.md

 ---

 ## 👋 About Me
-I'm William (17), self-taught and building toward a SOC Analyst role.
-This repo documents my journey publicly — every lab, every mistake, every lesson.
+I'm William passionate about defensive securtiy, self-taught and building toward a SOC Analyst role.
+This repo documents my journey publicly ~ every lab, every mistake, every lesson.
 I'm focused on Blue Team fundamentals, detection engineering, and the practical skills that matter on a real SOC floor.

 ---